KhalidRoshan/linear-regression-lab/README.md

 3. Modify the code to use the Lasso regression algorithm.
 Do you get more zero coefficients?
 3. Observe the output plot carefully.
 You should see that some of the predictions are negative.
    However, we know that there are no negative value sin our dataset and it would make no sense to have a negative number of words in an email.
-Read this webpage and replace the Linear Regression algorithm with an appropriate algorithm for this ML task.
+Read this [webpage](https://scikit-learn.org/stable/modules/linear_model.html) and replace the Linear
+   Regression algorithm with an appropriate algorithm for this ML task.
-4. Provide a plot of your results with the new algorithm that prevents negative predictions.
+4. Provide a screen shot of a plot of your results with the new algorithm that prevents negative predictions.